 We wrote a mission statement expressing a desire for a financially secure, long-term home in a safe, family-like setting where there is respect for the individual in a holistic sense, and where fun and creativity are revered as basic human needs.
 The home would be situated on land that supported a small farming operation with year-round projects.
 This environment, with many on-going activities, would stimulate residents and offer them new options.
 Then we took that dream and made it come true.

 The residents continue to live as independently as possible at Homefields.
-They are supported by the professional staff of Community Services Group, are loved by their families, and are protected through the watchfulness of family members, advocates, the Lancaster County Office of Mental Health/Mental Retardation, and Homefields' Board of Directors.
+They are supported by the professional staff of Community Services Group, are loved by their families, and are protected through the watchfulness of family members, advocates, Behavioral Health and Developmental Services (BH/DS) of Lancaster County, and Homefields' Board of Directors.
 New families have come our way seeking a home for their cherished son or daughter.
 The Homefields Farm vocational farm program has taught work skills to over 200 farmer trainees.
 Hundreds of families have been nourished by the farm’s organic produce, grown by adults with disabilities and other barriers to independence.

 Civic Leadership Award